Low-Income Housing Property Tax Exemption

 - In the case of a claim that is filed for the 2000-2001 fiscal year or any fiscal year thereafter, 90 percent or more of the occupants of the property are lower income households whose rents do not exceed the rent prescribed by section 50053 of the Health and Safety Code.
 The total exemption amount allowed under this subdivision to a taxpayer, with respect to a single property or multiple properties for any fiscal year on the sole basis of the application of this subparagraph, may not exceed twenty thousand dollars ($20,000) of tax. [section 214(g)(1)(c)]

-Contact our office for more details and to receive the necessary forms.
+Contact our office for more details or go to our forms page.